-A criminal complaint alleging a violation of state law is filed against a person by a county district attorney's office in a county superior court.
+A criminal complaint charges a person with a violation of state law and is filed by a county district attorney's office in a county superior court.

-In California, if the person has been arrested by police and is in custody, a criminal complaint must be filed and the person arraigned in a superior court within 48 hours of their arrest, unless that falls in a time period when the court is not in session, in which case it must be within 72 hours.
+In California, if the person has been arrested by police and is in custody, a criminal complaint must be filed and the person arraigned in a superior court within 48 hours of their arrest, unless that falls in a time period when the court is not in session (such as a weekend), in which case it must be within 72 hours.

-A criminal complaint lists the charges filed against the defendant, specifically the sections of the state penal code the defendant is accused of violating, and a general description of what the defendant allegedly did.
+A criminal complaint lists the charges filed against the defendant, specifically the sections of the state penal code the defendant is accused of violating, and a general description of what the defendant is accused of doing.

 Besides the criminal complaint, police reports on the original crime are sometimes attached to the complaint to show what the defendant allegedly did.